syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ![Checkbox support for legend in WinUI Funnel Chart](Legend_images/WinUI_Funnel_chart_Legend_CheckBox.png)

-## ToggleSeriesVisibility
+## Toggle series visibility

-You can control the visibility of the series by tapping the legend item.
-You can enable this feature by enabling the [ToggleSeriesVisibility]() property.
-By default, [ToggleSeriesVisibility]() property is `False`.
+The visibility of the segment can be control by tapping the legend item by enabling the [ToggleSeriesVisibility]() property.
+By default, the value of [ToggleSeriesVisibility]() property is `False`.

 {% tabs %}